 In California, where we currently operate a 20 well oilfield project, there is substantial federal and state regulation and oversight of produced water and its disposal.
 Water regulations in California are currently under review and are subject to change.
 We produce a substantial amount of water while lifting oil from our reservoirs.
-While the water we produce is considered to be "fresh water" under current testing standards, its handling and use are currently under review by regional authorities.
+While the water we produce is considered to be "fresh water" under current testing standards and is suitable for use for livestock and agricultural purposes, its handling and use are currently under review by regional authorities.
 As rules change, we may be required to invest in additional water management infrastructure.
 There is no guarantee that we will not have to incur additional costs in the future in regards to the disposal and use of our produced water.